Colin Sutherland BSc PhD MPH

 2) New molecular tools for diagnosis of parasitic infections

 In addition, new applications of LAMP technology for malaria diagnosis have been developed with Spencer Polley at the Clinical Parasitology Dept at HTD with funding support from FIND, Geneva.
-We just completed a Phase III clinical evaluation of this approach, in the form of a prototype malaria LAMP diagnostic kit developed by Eiken Chemical Co., Japan, in the outpatients clinic at HTD.
-A manuscript describing the results has been submitted.
+A paper describing our Phase III clinical evaluation of this approach, in the form of a commercial kit developed by Eiken Chemical Co., Japan, was published in the Journal of Infectious Diseases in June 2013.

 3) Identification of target surface antigens in P. falciparum gametocytes.

-The work carried out by doctoral students Sarah Sharp (PhD completed October 2007) and Dr Maha Saeed (PhD completed 2010) identified gametocyte-expressed members of the multi-gene families stevor and var that may play a role in sexual-stage adhesion, and demonstrated that plasma antibodies from some Gambian children with a recent history of gametocyte carriage recognise the surface of cultured gametocyte-infected erythrocytes.
+The work carried out by doctoral student Dr Maha Saeed (PhD completed 2010) demonstrated that plasma antibodies from some Gambian children with a recent history of gametocyte carriage recognise the surface of cultured gametocyte-infected erythrocytes.
 Doctoral student Bismarck Dinko has now completed a longitudinal study of these antibodies in school children in his native Ghana.

 4) Population biology of P. ovale curtisi and P. ovale wallikeri

 Mary Oguike is leading work on these two distinct forms of malaria parasite, first described in 2010 as part of Colin's work in the UK Malaria Reference Laboratory, with collaborator Dr Mallika Imwong from Mahidol University, Bangkok.
-Together with Dr Imwong, Dr Abdoulaye Djimde, University of Bamako, Mali and Dr Alyssa Barry, Walter & Eliza Hall Institute, Melbourne.,
+Together with Dr Imwong, Dr Abdoulaye Djimde, University of Bamako, Mali and Dr Alyssa Barry, Walter & Eliza Hall Institute, Melbourne, we secured Wellcome Trust funding to support this project until the end of 2013.

 5) In vitro drug responses of parasites isolated from malaria patients treated at the Hospital for Tropical Diseases (HTD), London.